eProsima/xtypes/README.md

 It has, two helper functions to ease the retrieval of all types:
 - `get_all_types`: Retrieves a map with all the defined types.
 - `get_all_scoped_types`: Retrieves a map with all the defined types, whose key is with the scoped name.

+### Generator
+Analogous but in opossite direction of `parse()` method, you can generate idl content from ypur defined types.
+Exists two methods to archive this.
+- `generator(const StructType& type)`, that generates the corresponding IDL for the given structure (and all its dependencies).
+- `genetator(const Module& module)`, that generates the correspondig IDL of the entire module.

 ## Debugging DynamicData
 As a `DynamicData` is fully built at runtime, no static checks can ensure its correct behaviour.